htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     :index:`<SUBSYS>_LOG` Defines the path and file name of the log file for a given subsystem.
 For example, ``$(STARTD_LOG)`` gives the location of the log file for the *condor_startd* daemon.
-The default value for most daemons is the daemon’s name in camel case, concatenated with ``Log``.
+The default value for most daemons is the daemon's name in camel case, concatenated with ``Log``.
 For example, the default log defined for the *condor_master* daemon is ``$(LOG)/MasterLog``.
 The default value for other subsystems is ``$(LOG)/<SUBSYS>LOG``.
 The special